juju-anselum/Lynix/README.md

 ## Features

 - **URL-based Summarization**: Enter a URL to get a quick summary of the article's content.
+- **Sync across Devices**: Sync your summaries across multiple devices.
+- **Real-Time Updates**: Instant updates as you type, ensuring smooth and dynamic user interaction.
+- **Customizable Summaries**: Create and delete summaries.
 - **Responsive Design**: User-friendly interface, accessible on both desktop and mobile devices.
-- **Real-Time Updates**: Instant updates as you type, ensuring smooth and dynamic user interaction.

 ## Installation